On pairs of triangular numbers whose product is a perfect square and pairs of intervals of successive integers with equal sums of squares: Square triangular numbers and near-isosceles Pythagorean triples

-The proof that this construction provides all the solutions can be done by contradiction.
+It is easily proven by contradiction that the above construction provides all solutions.
 Given the sequences \(d_k\) and \(t_k\), suppose that there exists a solution with \(d_k < d < d_{k+1}\).
 Then, \(t_k < t < t_{k+1}\).
-Using the recurrence formulas in reverse, it is not hard to prove that there must exist a solution \(\overline{d}\) such that \(d_{k-1} < \overline{d} < d_k\).
-Continuing with this argument, there would have to be a solution between \(d_0\) and \(d_1\), but no such solution exists.
+Using the recurrence formulas in reverse, it is not hard to see that there must exist a solution \(\overline{d}\) such that \(d_{k-1} < \overline{d} < d_k\).
+Continuing with this argument, we show that there is a solution between \(d_0\) and \(d_1\), which is a contradiction.

-The detailed history of the Fermat-Pell's equations can be found in Chapter VI of Dickson's monograph \cite{Dic05}.
-Later, several different (explicit and recursive solutions) were obtained; see for example, \cite{Bur10,CP95,Choi16,Dic05,DN98,Hat95,Hin83,Luc61,McD96,Nyb98,PSJW62}.
+The reader can find the detailed history of the Fermat-Pell's equations in Chapter VI of Dickson's monograph \cite{Dic05}.
+Later, more different (explicit and recursive solutions) were obtained in \cite{Bur10,CP95,Choi16,DN98,Hat95,Hin83,Luc61,McD96,Nyb98,PSJW62}.